 The magic of caviar comes from its great diversity.
 Indeed, each sturgeon gives grains of different sizes, colors and tastes.
-It's exciting to see the difference there can be between all caviar!
+It's fascinating to see the difference there can be between all the caviars!

-As a general rule, the best way to taste caviar is found in simplicity.
+As a rule, simplicity is the best way to enjoy caviar.

 Here are some tips for enjoying the “caviar emotion”:

-Its color: dark, shaded of gray-anthracite, sometimes brown-bronze;
+Its color: dark, nuanced with anthracite-grey, sometimes bronze-brown;

 Its size: small, medium, or large, with a uniform grain.

 Everything is compact, but decoupled (without crushing), shimmering.